Shr3y4sm/Clyst/README.md

    - Upload images or provide image URLs
    - Use AI to generate engaging titles and descriptions
    - Translate content into multiple languages
+   - Promote a product to a post: From your profile, click "Promote Product" on a product; you'll be taken to Create Post with fields pre-filled.
+Submitting creates a post with a Promoted tag in the feed.

 3. **Selling Products**
    - Add products to the marketplace
    - Set prices and detailed descriptions
    - Use AI suggestions for better product listings
    - Manage your product inventory

+   4. **Get Verified**
+   - From your profile, click "Get verified now" to open the Camera page (`/camera`) and complete a simple verification step.

+### Interacting with Posts (All Users)
+- Like a post: Click the Like button on any post.
+If you’re not logged in, you’ll be prompted to log in first.
+- View comments: Click the Comment button to expand or collapse the discussion for a post.
+- Add a comment: When logged in, type your message in the reply box and submit.
+Guests see a "Login to comment" prompt.

+Developer endpoints
+- Get like count and state: `GET /api/post/<post_id>/likes`
+- Toggle like: `POST /api/post/<post_id>/like`
+- Add comment to post: `POST /comment/<post_id>` (form field: `comment`)
+- Delete a post comment: `POST /comment/<comment_id>/delete`

 ### For Buyers